-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity investment without an active market Comparable market approach Price-Book ratio multiples (1.21~3.77 and 1.58~5.31 on December 31, 2022 and 2021, respectively) · The higher the multiple is , the higher the fair value will be. · Lack-of-Marketability discount rate (30% on December 31, 2022 and 2021) · The higher the Lack- of-Marketability discount rate is, the lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value Financial assets at fair Comparable market · Price-Book ratio · The higher the value through other approach multiples (2.36~3.04 multiple is, the comprehensive income- and 1.21~3.77 on higher the fair value equity investment without December 31, 2023 will be. an active market and 2022, respectively) · Lack-of-Marketability discount rate (30% on December 31, 2023 and 2022) · The higher the Lack- of-Marketability discount rate is, the lower the fair value will be.
 Financial assets at fair value through profit or loss-investments in private equity fund Net asset value method · Net asset value · Inapplicable